Celebrity chef Paula Deen loses more deals, but book sales soar

 Cohen also estimated Deen's food and restaurant branding deals added another $6 million to $7 million to her empire.

-Retail giants Wal-Mart Stores Inc (WMT.N), Target (TGT.N) and Home Depot Inc (HD.N) all cut ties with Deen within 24 hours of her "Today Show" appearance.
+Retail giants Wal-Mart Stores Inc, Target and Home Depot Inc all cut ties with Deen within 24 hours of her "Today Show" appearance.

 "We have made a decision to phase out the Paula Deen merchandise in our stores as well as on Target.com," Target spokeswoman Molly Snyder said in a statement.
 "Once the merchandise is sold out, we will not be replenishing inventory."

-Since last Friday, Deen has also been dropped by pork producer Smithfield Foods Inc SFD.N and Food Network, owned by Scripps Network Interactive Inc SNI.N, home of Deen's cooking shows.
+Since last Friday, Deen has also been dropped by pork producer Smithfield Foods Inc and Food Network, owned by Scripps Network Interactive Inc, home of Deen's cooking shows.

-Home-shopping network QVC, owned by Liberty Media Corp LMCA.O, has taken a wait-and-see approach with Deen, saying it was putting a "pause" on her involvement with the network.
+Home-shopping network QVC, owned by Liberty Media Corp, has taken a wait-and-see approach with Deen, saying it was putting a "pause" on her involvement with the network.

-Sears Holdings Corp (SHLD.O), which stocks Deen's products, said on Thursday it was still deciding the future of the partnership.
+Sears Holdings Corp, which stocks Deen's products, said on Thursday it was still deciding the future of the partnership.

 "Now she's going to be given an opportunity down the road ... to rebuild and retool," NPD Group's Cohen said.
 "She may never get (her brand) back to the same level, but there's enough people who will sympathize with her."